The Misconception That Margins Equal Skimming

 Because agencies secure a certain margin at the estimate stage, they can accommodate discount requests without cutting contractor compensation.
 They also handle additional cost negotiations when extra work arises.
 The negotiation of "this revision requires additional fees" directly with clients carries significant psychological burden for freelancers who prioritize ongoing relationships.

 Furthermore, agencies possess industry rate knowledge and negotiation experience.
 They can present justifications like "for a project of this scale, this price is reasonable" to clients.
-Arguments for price fairness carry more weight when presented by an organization than by an individual freelancer.
+Generally, arguments for price fairness carry more weight when presented by an organization than by an individual freelancer, though this dynamic shifts when individuals have established brand recognition and track records.

 4. Risk Assumption